rizac/eGSIM/README.md

 ```

 ### Activate virtualenv (links TBD).
-[Pedning: doc TBD] Three options:
+[Pending: doc TBD] Three options:
   1. python-venv (for python>=3.5)
   2. python-virtualenv
   3. virtualenvwrapper (our choice)

 *FROM NOW ON virtualenv is activated!
-EVERYTHIJNG WILL BE INSTALLED ON YOUR "copy" of pyhton WITH no mess-up with the OS python distribution*
+EVERYTHING WILL BE INSTALLED ON YOUR "copy" of pyhton WITH no mess-up with the OS python distribution*

 ### Upgrade pip and setuptools:
 pip install -U pip setuptools